mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 https://www.youtube.com/user/mmcgraw1974/videos
 *********
 Older program files (.txt or .BAS) are only compatible with the 405x (4051) javascript emulator, download from https://github.com/jonbstanley/Tek405xEmulator
+**TODO: I am uploading .UNI versions of new programs and I plan to convert and upload .UNI versions of the older programs over time**

 Files with .UNI or commented as Universal are compatible with 4051/4052 or 4054 computers AND the 405x javascript **_universal_** emulator, unless they require special instructions or higher resolution and memory of the 4052 and 4054.
 ***********